 (14)

-where K1 and K3 are the first-order linear stiffness coefficient and the third-order nonlinear stiffness coefficient of the composite, respectively.
+where K1 and K3 are the first-order linear stiffness and the third-order nonlinear stiffness coefficients of the composite, respectively.

-Fig. 23 Space surface of nonlinear stiffness coefficient (a) K1, (a) K3
+Fig. 23.
+Space surface of the nonlinear stiffness coefficient (a) K1, (a) K3

-As per Fig. 23, the stiffness coefficient gradually decreased with the increase in amplitude, indicating that the EMWM-PU composite presents soft characteristics [10].
-The first-order linear stiffness change trend was more prominent than the third-order nonlinear stiffness.
-Meanwhile, the variation range of the stiffness coefficient decreased gradually with the rise in amplitude, while the stiffness coefficient was enhanced with the increase in density.
-The fitting results of stiffness coefficients are listed in Table 7.
+As it is illustrated in Fig. 23, the stiffness coefficient gradually decreased by enhancing the amplitude, indicating that the EMWM-PU composite presents soft characteristics [10].
+Moreover, the first-order linear stiffness change pattern was more prominent than the third-order nonlinear stiffness.
+Meanwhile, the variation range of the stiffness coefficient decreased gradually as the amplitude elevated, while the stiffness coefficient was enhanced with the increase in the density.
+The fitting results of the stiffness coefficients are listed in Table 7.

-Table 7 Results of stiffness coefficient
+Table 7.
+Results of the stiffness coefficient.

-4.2 Identification of damping coefficient and damping component factor
+4.2 Identification of the damping coefficient and the damping component factor

-According to the nonlinear functional constitutive relationship, the nonlinear damping force is equal to the actual collected total restoring force minus the nonlinear elastic restoring force, i.e.:
+According to the nonlinear functional constitutive distribution, the nonlinear damping force is equal to the actual collected total restoring force minus the nonlinear elastic restoring force, i.e.:

 (14)

-The variation relationship of nonlinear damping force with density and amplitude is complex.
-The power series could not fit the variation law of damping force accurately.
-The polynomial fitting can effectively solve the problem of fitting accuracy and achieve the best fitting effect.
-The space surface of the fitted damping coefficient and damping component factor is shown in Fig. 24.
+The variation relationship of the nonlinear damping force with the density and the amplitude is quite complex.
+Additionally, the power series could not fit the variation law of the damping force accurately.
+For that reason, the polynomial fitting can effectively solve the problem of the fitting accuracy and achieve the best fitting effect.
+The space surface of the fitted damping coefficient and the damping component factor are displayed in Fig. 24.

-Fig. 24 Space surface of damping coefficient and damping component factor (a), (b)
+Fig. 24.
+Space surface of the damping coefficient and damping component factor (a), (b).

-As per Fig. 24, the variation trend of the damping component factor is more complex than that of the damping coefficient.
-After multiple fittings, it was found that the damping coefficient can be fitted by equation (15), while the damping component factor can be fitted by equation (16) to better predict the damping performance of composite materials.
-The fitting results are listed in Table 8 and 9.
+As it is revealed in Fig. 24, the variation trend of the damping component factor is more complex than that of the damping coefficient.
+After performing multiple fittings, it was found that the damping coefficient can be well fitted by equation (15), while the damping component factor can be fitted by equation (16) in order to better predict the damping performance of the composite materials.
+The acquired fitting results are listed in Tables 8 and 9.

 (15)